INHS Patanjali

 INHS Patanjali is the naval hospital of the Indian Navy at Karwar, Karnataka which was commissioned on 26 December 2006.
 INHS Patanjali is the second naval establishment commissioned at Karwar.
 It has an initial capacity of 141 beds upgradeable to 400.

 Objective

-Karwar is a premier base of Indian Navy on the western seaboard.
+INS Kadamba in Karwar is a premier base of the Indian Navy on the western seaboard.
 The hospital is responsible for the medical support of the ships based in Karwar and other establishments.
 In addition, it provides preventive and curative care to all the servicemen and families of the Navy, DSC, NCC, Coast Guard, ex-servicemen and their dependents.
 Emergency services are extended to civilians as and when required.